 As a group, prescription stimulants are very popular drugs of abuse.
 Some people abuse these medications as so-called study drugs to boost academic performance by increasing their energy and concentration levels, while others abuse prescription stimulants simply as euphoria-producing recreational drugs.

 Addictive Properties of Prescription Stimulants

-Amphetamine, methylphenidate and related prescription stimulants produce their psychoactive effects through a biochemical process, or mechanism of action, that is very similar to illicit drugs such as cocaine and methamphetamine.
+Amphetamine, methylphenidate, and related prescription stimulants produce their psychoactive effects through a biochemical process, or mechanism of action, that is very similar to those of illicit drugs such as cocaine and methamphetamine.
 Specifically, stimulants cause a buildup in the brain and spinal cord of a group of neurotransmitters called monoamines, especially dopamine and norepinephrine.

 Norepinephrine is important to the body’s fight-or-flight response.
 High levels of norepinephrine increase heart rate and breathing and trigger the liver to release stores of glucose for a quick energy boost.

 Increased dopamine signaling is critical to both the therapeutic effects of stimulants and their addictive potential.
 Dopamine is a key neurotransmitter involved in controlling arousal—the physical and mental state of being alert.
 Boosting dopamine increases energy, wakefulness, and attention while decreasing fatigue and drowsiness.
 Dopamine is also important in brain pathways that determine feelings of reward and motivation.
 Dopamine signaling is naturally increased by actions that promote survival such as eating good food, spending time with a friend, and having sex.
 The increase in dopamine activity that accompanies these actions reinforces a person’s motivation to repeat those actions in the future.